rory81/eurostat-migration-db/README.md

 The dashboard is available on <a href='https://rory81.github.io/eurostat-migration-db/' alt='location dashboard' target="_blank">GitHub</a>.

 ### More statistical information
 Migration is not the only interesting statistical data Eurostat has.
-Therefore, the link to the Eurostat database is given top left, which opens to a new page, to give the user access to more information when needed
+Therefore, the link to the Eurostat database is given top left of the dashboard, which opens to a new page, to give the user access to more information when needed